squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 acl Safe_ports port 80 21 443 563 70 210 1025-65535
 http_access deny !Safe_ports
 }}}
 The above configuration denies requests when the URL port number is not in the list.
-The list allows connections to the standard ports for HTTP, FTP, Gopher, SSL, WAIS, and all non-priveleged ports.
+The list allows connections to the standard ports for HTTP, FTP, Gopher, SSL, WAIS, and all non-privileged ports.

 Another approach is to deny dangerous ports.
 The dangerous port list should look something like:

 {{{
-acl Dangerous_ports 7 9 19 22 23 25 53 109 110 119
+acl Dangerous_ports port 7 9 19 22 23 25 53 109 110 119
 http_access deny Dangerous_ports
 }}}
 ...and probably many others.